 From 1st July 2017 individuals aged 10 years up to and including 19 years of age may be eligible (with medicare card) to receive catch-up childhood vaccines as per the National Immunisation Program free of charge through our service.
 School vaccines may also be free for teens.
 Please ring for an appointment to ensure we have the time needed to plan a catch-up program and to ensure that the correct vaccines are available.
 Please bring all prior vaccine records with you to the clinic.

-Council offers onsite school vaccination program to high school students in the Mount Barker and Murray Bridge Council areas.
-Year 8 students will be offered Human Papillomavirus vaccine (Gardasil 9) and Diphtheria, Tetanus and Whooping cough vaccine (Boostrix).
-In 2019 Year 10 students will be offered Meningococcal B vaccine (Bexsero) and Meningococcal ACWY vaccine (Nimenrix).
-In 2019 Year 11 students will be offered Meningococcal B vaccine (Bexsero).
+Council offers onsite school vaccination program to high school students in the Mount Barker District.
+In 2020 Year 8 students will be offered Human Papillomavirus vaccine (Gardasil 9) and Diphtheria, Tetanus and Whooping cough vaccine (Boostrix).
+In 2020 Year 10 students will be offered Meningococcal B vaccine (Bexsero) and Meningococcal ACWY vaccine (Nimenrix).
 Information packs (including consent forms) will be sent home from school to all parents/legal guardians in week 1 of Term 1.
 Please contact your child’s school for extra consent forms or for the dates of the scheduled Immunisation visits.
 These vaccines are also available at our public clinics if preferred or if your child is absent from school on the scheduled Immunisation visit.

 SA Government Funded Meningococcal B Immunisation Program